 My name is Patricia Trutescu, and I am the creator of this blog, Music Historian.
 I interview singer-songwriters from all corners of the country.
-I learn about their motivation – what drives them to make music and share it with the world – and turn these conversations into thoughtful and intelligent articles.
+I learn about their motivation – what drives them to make music and share it with the world – and turn these conversations into thoughtful and intelligent content whether it be written articles or videos.

 Why did I choose to call this blog Music Historian?
 I have a degree in Music History from Syracuse University.
 While I spent time in the classroom studying the history of classical music in the Western world, partaking in ethnographic research of music in today’s landscape, and understanding music theory; I also played piano and rhythm guitar in a University ensemble, sang in the women’s choir, continued my study classical piano (which I have been doing since 12 years of age), and participated in a cover band on campus.